Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 ![](config_01.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }

 - Two Data Nodes are being configured ('input' and 'output').
 The 'input' Data Node has a _default_data_ put at 21.
 They will be stored as Pickle files by default, and are unique to their scenario.
+To clarify, the names given to the Data Nodes are arbitrary.
+They could have been named something else like 'first_data' and 'last_data'.
+To make the code work, all appeareances of 'input' and 'output' should be changed respectively to 'first_data' and 'last_data'.

 - The task links the two Data Nodes through the Python function _double_.